msjonii788/dify-docs/en/getting-started/install-self-hosted/environments.md

 #### ~~Cookie Policy Configuration~~

-⚠️ This configuration is no longer valid, since v0.3.24.
+⚠️ This configuration is no longer valid since v0.3.24.

 ~~Used to set the browser policy for session cookies used for identity verification.~~